apache/beam-site/src/contribute/contribution-guide.md

     $ git pull --rebase

+Or if you have cloned Apache Beam from a fork in your github account:

+    $ git pull upstream master --rebase

 Remember to always use `--rebase` parameter to avoid extraneous merge commits.

 Then you can push your local, committed changes to your (forked) repository on